vakhila2641/akhila_project/README.md

 /* For the route ID 4, write a query to view the execution plan of the passengers_on_flights table.*/

 Explain analyze select * FROM air.passengers_on_flights WHERE route_id = '4';

- /* 14.
-Write a query to calculate the total price of all tickets booked by a customer across different aircraft IDs using rollup function. */

  /* 15.
 Write a query to create a view with only business class customers along with the brand of airlines. */